signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 Kotlin has lots of cool language features compared to Java.

-In my Dropwizard resource I didn't use too many of these features, however it was very easy to get a variety of Java frameworks and libraries to work with KOtlin (Dropwizard, jOOQ, guice, Jackson, JUnit5, AssertJ).
+In my Dropwizard resource I didn’t use too many of these features, however it was very easy to get a variety of Java frameworks and libraries to work with KOtlin (Dropwizard, jOOQ, guice, Jackson, JUnit5, AssertJ).

-It's trivial to call Java from Kotlin and vice versa.
+It’s trivial to call Java from Kotlin and vice versa.

 Given all this I would happily start implementing new features in Kotlin.